deco-cx/deco/README.md

 }
 ```

-Then copy some HTML into your clipbord.
+Then copy some HTML into your clipboard.
 For example:

 ```html
 <div>